Overall Score 6.4 Represents average audio ecosystem compatibility score.

 .
 Newer versions provide faster data transfers.

-Bowers & Wilkins PI7 have a 10meters distance connecting via Bluetooth.
+Bowers & Wilkins PI7 have a 10meters distance to connect via Bluetooth.

 JBL Live Free 2 have a maximum range of 10meters,